saidamef/Employees-management-application/README.md

-# Employees Managment Web application
+# Employees Management Web application
 manage an employees database, CRUD operations

 Designed and developed Employee Management System using J2EE, Servlets, Oracle SQL Database and Java as part of a dynamic web based project.